opnfv/functest/docs/userguide/index.rst

 The test cases deal with L2 and L3 functions.
 The ONOS test suite can be run on any ONOS compliant scenario.

-The test cases may be described as follows:
+The test cases are described as follows:

  * onosfunctest: The main executable file contains the initialization of the docker environment and functions called by FUNCvirNetNB and